wolframkriesing/site-stitcher/content/blog-posts/2020/05/12-typescript-for-javascript/index.md

 ## Configure TypeScript
 Having installed tsc (the TypeScript executable) it needs to be configured.
-Let's see it step by step.
+Let's do it step by step.

 ### Add TypeScript Confguration File - tsconfig.json
 TypeScript's configuration goes into a file `tsconfig.json` normally located in the root of the project